Oswald Gracias: Cardinal

 On 18 September 2008 in Washington, D.C., Gracias underwent surgery for a rare form of cancer.
 He recovered completely.

 Gracias was elected secretary general of the Federation of Asian Bishops' Conferences (FABC) by the presidents of its 19 constituent bishops conferences representing 28 Asian countries.
 He led the organization from 2010 to 2019.

 On 29 December 2011 he was appointed a member of the Pontifical Council for Social Communications.
-On 12 June 2012 Cardinal Gracias was appointed a member of the Congregation for Catholic Education.
+On 12 June 2012 Gracias was appointed a member of the Congregation for Catholic Education.
 On 18 September 2012, Gracias was appointed by Pope Benedict XVI to serve as a synod father for the October 2012 Ordinary General Assembly of the Synod of Bishops on the New Evangelization.

 Both in Agra and Mumbai Gracias endorsed teaching the discipline of yoga in Catholic schools.
 In 2012 he wrote: "Through the prescribed postures and exercises one improves one's all round sense of well being and is able to enter into oneself so as to commune better with God."

 He was mentioned as a possible candidate for election to the papacy in the 2013 conclave.
 He was one of the cardinal electors who participated in that conclave, which elected Pope Francis.

 On 13 April 2013 he was appointed to the Council of Cardinal Advisers, a group established by Pope Francis to advise him and to study a plan for revising the Apostolic Constitution on the Roman Curia.

 Gracias was elected to a two-year term as president of the CBCI on 9 February 2018.

 On 6 December 2019, the Congregation for the Evangelization of Peoples notified Gracias that Pope Francis wants Gracias to remain Archbishop.
 Gracias had submitted his resignation as required in anticipation of his 75th birthday.
 On 17 February 2020, Gracias was elected to a second two-year term as president of the CBCI.

 On 15 October 2020, Pope Francis renewed Gracias's term on the Council of Cardinal Advisers.

+Pope Francis accepted his resignation as archbishop of Bombay on 25 January 2025.